KamanHang/IICBusTrackingSystem/README.md

 #Arduino Code is also provided

-#To locally host this web app on your machine you need to do these things.
+#To locally host this web app on your machine you need to follow these steps.

 - Extract/Copy this folder to "htdocs" of XAMPP (You can find it on C drive).